 Assessment is through two 90 minute exams.
 In addition, all students are required to spend a minimum of 20 hours of timetabled time working on a programming project from a choice of three provided by the exam board.
 This is not formally assessed but provides an opportunity to independently develop the programming skills that are not just useful in their own right but also necessary to answer written exam questions..

-We currently offer Computer Science at AS and full A-Level, following the new OCR Computer Science A-Level Specification.
+We offer Computer Science at A-Level, following the OCR Computer Science A-Level Specification.
 The course focuses on honing students computational thinking skills and giving them an in depth understanding of how different technologies work.
 It covers topics such as:

 - High-level programming (including object-oriented)